 Rob Kampia, Executive Director

-Rob grew up in Harleysville, Pennsylvania; graduated valedictorian of his high school class in 1986; served three months in a county jail in central Pennsylvania from 1989 to 1990 for growing marijuana for personal use; was elected student body president of Penn State University in 1992; and graduated with honors from Penn State University in 1993 with a major in Engineering Science and a minor in English.
+Rob graduated valedictorian of his high school class in Pennsylvania; served three months in prison for growing marijuana for personal use; was elected student body president of Penn State University; and graduated with honors from Penn State University with a bachelor’s degree in Engineering Science and a minor in English.

 Karen O’Keefe, Director of State Policies